Blessing: Judaism

-In Rabbinic Judaism, a blessing (or berakhah) is recited at a specified moment during a prayer, ceremony or other activity, especially before and after partaking of food.
+In Rabbinic Judaism, a blessing (or berakhah) is recited at a specified moment during a prayer, ceremony, or other activity, especially before and after partaking of food.
 The function of blessings is to acknowledge God as the source of all blessing.
 A berakhah of rabbinic origin typically starts with the words, "Blessed are You, Lord our God, King of the universe..."
-Rabbinic Judaism teaches that food ultimately is a gift of the one great Provider, God, and that to partake of food legitimately one should express gratitude to God by reciting the appropriate blessing of rabbinic origin prior, while torah mandates an informal blessing afterwards.
-Jewish law does not reserve recitation of blessings to only a specific class of Jews; but it does mandate specific blessings to specific occasions, so that, for example since medieval times, Jewish women chiefly recite a rabbinic blessing after lighting two Shabbat candles.
+Rabbinic Judaism teaches that food is ultimately a gift from the one great Provider, God, and that to partake of food legitimately, one should express gratitude to God by reciting the appropriate blessing of rabbinic origin prior to eating, while the Torah mandates an informal blessing afterwards.

+Jewish law does not reserve the recitation of blessings to a specific class of Jews, but it does mandate specific blessings to specific occasions, so that, for example, since medieval times, Jewish women chiefly recite a rabbinic blessing after lighting two Shabbat candles.